calblueprint/dccentralkitchen/docs/admin/stores.md

-# Editing stores in Airtable
+# Editing existing store data

 Use this guide to edit store information in Airtable.
 Column names are indicated below with brief explanations and examples.

 [[toc]]